Accessibility Statement - Open Housing

 Currently:

-- some images do not have appropriate alternative text, so information may not be available in a way that matches the needs of some assistive technology users- this relates to success criterion WCAG 1.1.1
+• some images do not have appropriate alternative text, so information may not be available in a way that matches different needs - this relates to success criterion (A) 1.1.1

-- some instances of inappropriate colour contrast exist, including some when focused using the keyboard, in form-field placeholder text, content links, and navigation bars, meaning reduced readability for people with moderately low vision (if not using contrast-enhancing assistive technology) - this relates to WCAG success criterion 1.4.3
+• some instances of inappropriate colour contrast exist, meaning potential reduced readability if you have low vision (if not using contrast-enhancing assistive technology) - this relates to success criterion (AA) 1.4.3

-- at 400% some menu items are not responding appropriately, and become invisible owing to how they're coded to be responsive in relation to their percentage within the viewport, meaning users with low vision will not have the same link options available to them - this relates to success criterion WCAG 1.4.10
+• at 400% some items are not responding appropriately such as tabular information or the menu icon; they do not reflow correctly, meaning users with low vision will not have the same options available to them - this relates to success criterion (AA) 1.4.10

 What we’re doing to improve accessibility

-We have identified areas of this system that need to be addressed in order to meet the Web Content Accessibility Guidelines.
-We're working with our suppliers to rectify known issues as soon as possible.
+We have identified the areas of this system that need to be addressed in order to meet accessibility standards; we're working with our suppliers to rectify known issues as soon as possible.

 Preparation of this accessibility statement

-This system was tested using a mixture of manual checks and automated tests in Silktide, Google Chrome web browser extension ‘AXE’, and Deque Axe, during July 2025.
+This system was tested using a mixture of manual checks and automated tests in Google Chrome web browser extension ‘AXE’ and WAVE, during December 2025.
 Tests were carried out by Government Digital Services (GDS) and by our Web Services Team.
 A sample of user journeys within the system were checked against the WCAG 2.2 guidelines; the results of the sample checks are indicative of the accessibility status across the wider system.

 Further accessibility fixes to address non-accessible aspects of this system are expected by 30 December 2026.